zhmurov/petrolmd/CountNumMolecules/index.rst

     .. code-block:: shell

-        $PACKMOL < C8H18_1000_Packmol.inp
+        $PACKMOL < octane.inp

-This should create a ``C8H18_1000.pdb`` file.
+This should create a ``octane.pdb`` file.
 Feel free to load it into VMD or other visualization software to have a look.

 System topology
 ---------------